Rolling-element bearing: Cylindrical roller

 Roller bearings are the earliest known type of rolling-element-bearing, dating back to at least 40 BC.
 Common roller bearings use cylinders of slightly greater length than diameter.
 Roller bearings typically have a higher radial load capacity than ball bearings, but a lower capacity and higher friction under axial loads.
 If the inner and outer races are misaligned, the bearing capacity often drops quickly compared to either a ball bearing or a spherical roller bearing.

 As in all radial bearings, the outer load is continuously re-distributed among the rollers.
 Often fewer than half of the total number of rollers carry a significant portion of the load.
 The animation on the right shows how a static radial load is supported by the bearing rollers as the inner ring rotates.

 Spherical roller

-Spherical roller bearings have an outer ring with an internal spherical shape.
+Spherical roller bearings have an outer race with an internal spherical shape.
 The rollers are thicker in the middle and thinner at the ends.
 Spherical roller bearings can thus accommodate both static and dynamic misalignment.
-However, spherical rollers are difficult to produce and thus expensive, and the bearings have higher friction than an ideal cylindrical or tapered roller bearing since there will be a certain amount of sliding between rolling elements and rings.
+However, spherical rollers are difficult to produce and thus expensive, and the bearings have higher friction than an ideal cylindrical or tapered roller bearing since there will be a certain amount of sliding between rolling elements and races.

 Gear bearing

-Gear bearing is roller bearing combining to epicyclical gear.
-Each element of it is represented by concentric alternation of rollers and gearwheels with equality of roller(s) diameter(s) to gearwheel(s) pitch diameter(s).
-The widths of conjugated rollers and gearwheels in pairs are the same.
-The engagement is herringbone or with the skew end faces to realize efficient rolling axial contact.
+Gear bearings are similar to epicyclic gearing.
+They consist of a number of smaller 'satellite' gears which revolve around the center of the bearing along a track on the outsides of the internal and satellite gears, and on the inside of the external gear.
 The downside to this bearing is manufacturing complexity.
-Gear bearings could be used, for example, as efficient rotary suspension, kinematically simplified planetary gear mechanism in measuring instruments and watches.